dareni/shellscripts/README.md

 A collection of usefull scripts.

+gstatus.sh - Find subdirectories containing git repositories and print the
+    status of each repository.

 jdkenv - A script to allow easy configuration of java jdk or jre environment by
     setting the PATH and JAVA_HOME from a selection of java environments.
 Does a clean up of the PATH to avoid invalid path elements.